How To Ship Prefabricated Environmental Shelters

 • Safety record and certifications.

-Prepare comprehensive documentation, including a commercial invoice, packing list, bill of lading, weight & dimension certificates, cargo insurance certificate, export license (if required), and an OOG cargo handling plan.
-Accurate and complete documentation is essential for smooth customs clearance and to avoid delays.
+Prepare comprehensive documentation, including a commercial invoice, packing list, bill of lading, weight and dimension certificates, cargo insurance certificate, export licence (if required), and an OOG cargo handling plan.
+Accurate and complete documentation is essential for customs clearance and to avoid delays.

-Secure any necessary permits or approvals for oversized cargo transport via road, rail, and sea.
+Obtain all necessary permits and approvals for oversized cargo transport via road, rail, and sea.
 This may involve notifying port authorities and obtaining special permits (e.g., wide load permits).
-Failure to obtain the necessary permits can result in significant delays and penalties.
+Failure to secure the required permits can result in delays and penalties.

 Arrange inland transportation from the Manufacturing site to the port of origin and from the port of destination to the final delivery site.
-Consider specialized heavy-lift trailers and escort vehicles for road transport, and appropriate rail transport where feasible.
-Efficient inland transportation is crucial for minimizing overall transit time.
+Consider specialised heavy-lift trailers and escort vehicles for road transport, and appropriate rail transport where feasible.
+Efficient inland transportation is crucial for minimising overall transit time.

-Ensure smooth customs clearance at both origin and destination ports.
-Provide all necessary documentation to customs officials, including HS codes and other relevant import/export documentation.
+Ensure seamless customs clearance at both origin and destination ports.
+Provide all required documentation to customs officials, including HS codes and other relevant import/export documentation.
 Proactive preparation of customs documentation can significantly reduce processing time.

-Comply with all relevant environmental regulations regarding the materials used in the shelter, packaging, and waste disposal at each stage of the shipping process.
+Adhere to all relevant environmental regulations regarding the materials used in the shelter, packaging, and waste disposal at each stage of the shipping process.
 Research specific regulations for both the origin and destination countries.
-Ensure your chosen carrier also adheres to these regulations.
+Ensure your chosen carrier also complies with these regulations.

 Establish clear emergency procedures in case of accidents or damage during transit.
 This should include contact information for the carrier, relevant authorities (e.g., maritime safety agencies, emergency services), and your insurance provider.
 Develop a communication plan to ensure timely response and mitigation of any potential risks.